yojoots/libbitcoin-system-wiki/Prisoner's-Dilemma-Fallacy.md

 * Economic sanction.
 * Trading partner economic sanction.
 * A reserve currency not taxed via seigniorage.
-* Ability to transact with trading partners in private.

 The outcome for individual Dollar (**T**emptation):
 * Inclusion in the global financial system.